jay-yeo/robitr-objectDetect/README.md

 #### AWS Console Access

-We will need to setup several services, roles and permissions using the AWS console.
-If you do not have root access to your AWS account, you may need access granted to IAM, EC2, S3, Rekognition and SNS.
+You will require the appropriate security policy to setup several services, roles and permissions using the AWS console.

-## Setting up Amazon Web Services (AWS)
+## Setting up AWS Rekognition
-You will need to setup the following access and permissions on AWS.
+To use Rekognition for object detection you will need to configure the following access and permissions using the AWS console.

-*There are several access keys and parameters which we will need for steps later on, so it is advised that you have an empty text document open to quickly copy these items down.*
+>There are several access keys and parameters which we will need for steps later on, so it is advised that you have an empty text document open to quickly copy these items down.

-### 1. IAM User
+### 1. Create IAM User
-Create an IAM user account with Programmatic access and attach the following following permissions.
+Create an IAM user account with Programmatic access and attach the following following permissions:

 - AmazonSQSFullAccess
 - AmazonRekognitionFullAccess
 - AmazonS3ReadOnlyAccess

 Save the Access Key ID and Secret Access Key for later.

-### 2. Service Role
+### 2. Rekognition Service Role
-Create an IAM service role to give Amazon Rekognition Video access to your Amazon SNS topics.
+Create an IAM service role to give AWS Rekognition access to your Amazon SNS topics.

 Note the Role ARN of the service role.